Policy Evaluation during a Pandemic: Identification Strategies for Policy Effects on Covid - 19 Cases

 which is the probability of being treated conditional on pre-treatment characteristics $\mathcal{F}_{t^*-1}$ and make the following assumption \begin{assumption}[Overlap] There exists some $\epsilon > 0$ such that $\P(D=1) > \epsilon$ and $p(\mathcal{F}_{t^*-1}) < 1 - \epsilon$ almost surely. \end{assumption} \Cref{ass:overlap} is a standard assumption in the treatment effects literature.
 In the context of Covid-19 related policies, the first part says that there are some locations that participate in the treatment, and the second part says that, for all values of $\mathcal{F}_{t^*-1}$, one can find untreated locations that have those characteristics.
 This implies that, for all treated locations, there exists matching untreated locations with the same pre-treatment characteristics.
 In practice, if this condition is violated, one can identify treatment effects that are local to the region of common support (see, for example, \citet{crump-hotz-imbens-mitnik-2009}).

 \begin{proposition} In the \Cref{ass:sird-model} and under \Cref{ass:overlap}, and for any $t \geq t^*$,

-\end{proposition} The proof of \Cref{prop:unc}, provided in \Cref{sec:proofs}, is very straightforward and holds essentially immediately in the \Cref{ass:sird-model}.
-That said, it is an important result and implies that, on average, the unobserved number of cumulative cases that locations that participated in the treatment would have experienced if they had not participated in the treatment is the same as the cumulative number of cases that untreated locations actually did experience \textit{among locations that had the same pre-treatment characteristics.}
+\end{proposition} The proof of \Cref{prop:unc} is provided in \Cref{sec:proofs}.
+This is an important result and implies that, on average, the unobserved number of cumulative cases that locations that participated in the treatment would have experienced if they had not participated in the treatment is the same as the cumulative number of cases that untreated locations actually did experience \textit{among locations that had the same pre-treatment characteristics.}

 Finally, in this section, we provide an identification result for $ATT^C_t$ which is valid under the SIRD model for Covid-19 cases.

 \begin{theorem} In the \Cref{ass:sird-model} and under \Cref{ass:overlap}, and for any $t \geq t^*$,